TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/about.md

 * free access to our googledocs for lecture videos, slides, code repos and various machine learning related materials
 * free access to our on-site lectures and workshops
-* 30% discount to our networking events
+* 30% discount to our networking galas

 ### More Information